standard-procedure/plumbing/README.md

 This means each actor is only ever accessed by a single thread and the vast majority of concurrency issues are eliminated.

 [Plumbing::Actor](/lib/plumbing/actor.rb) allows you to define the `async` public interface to your objects.
-Calling `.start` builds a proxy to the actual instance of your object and ensures that any messages sent are handled in a manner appropriate to the current mode - immediately for inline mode, using fibers for async mode and using threads for threaded and rails mode.
+Calling `.start` builds a proxy to the actual instance of your object and ensures that any messages sent are handled in a manner appropriate to the current mode - immediately for inline mode, using fibers for async mode and using threads for threaded and threaded_rails mode.

 When sending messages to an actor, this just works.